 When planning the main meals, ensure you include these aspects:

-One portion of the meal must constitute unrefined flours like bajra, jowar, oats, brown rice etc. These help maintain an optimum level of energy within the body, to combat constant fatigue and weakness.
+One portion of the meal must constitute unrefined flours like bajra, jowar, oats, brown rice etc. These help maintain an optimum level of energy within the body, in order to combat constant fatigue and weakness.

 For example: brown rice khichdi, jowar rotis, oats porridge